joelmukuthu/jquery-aslider/README.md

 * `animation: true` - whether or not to animate the sliding i.e. use `$().animate` or simply set the CSS property.
 Note that if `property` is set to `transform` then this is treated as `false`.
 * `slideSpeed: 400` - speed for `$().animate`
 * `easing: 'swing'` - easing for `$().animate`
-* `vertical: false` - up/down or left/right slider?
 * `property: 'position'` - allowed: `position` and `transform`.
 If set to `transform`, the plugin will not animate the sliding at all so combine this with CSS transitions instead
-* `keys: false` - whether or not sliders can be controlled by keyboard left and right arrows.
-If `vertical` is `true`, then up and down arrows are used.
+* `keys: false` - whether or not sliders can be controlled by keyboard left/right/up/down arrows.
 Note that the keys will control *all* the sliders on a page, unless some element e.g. a form input has focus.
 If you have several slider instances and only want to enable keys on one of them then initiate them separately and set `keys` to be `true` only for the one slider.

 ## Methods